 It all starts with a conversation

 Talk to your Merrill advisor about the role annuities might play in your retirement plan.
-Your advisor will work with you to assess your goals, risk tolerance, investing style, time horizon and liquidity requirements to find an appropriate income strategy to meet your needs and review your strategy periodically to help you stay on track towards your goals.
+Your advisor will work with you to assess your goals, risk tolerance, investing style, time horizon and liquidity requirement to find an appropriate income strategy to meet your needs and review your strategy periodically to help you stay on track towards your goals.